Breast Implant Options

 Watch Now

-The decision to use silicone or saline implants is a personal one, but the decision should be based on cost and personal preference – not due to a fear of silicone.
+The decision to use silicone or saline implants is a personal one, but the decision should not be based a fear of silicone.
 The newest generation silicone implants are made of “cohesive silicone gel,” which is not liquid silicone.
-Modern cohesive silicone gel implants are solid, like a soft gummy bear, and if they are cut in half the gel holds its shape and does not “go anywhere.”
-Compared to saline implants, these cohesive silicone gel implants feel more like natural breast tissue, are less likely to produce visible rippling or wrinkling, and do not “deflate” like a saline implant if wear and tear produces a small hole in the outer covering of the implant over time.
+Modern cohesive silicone gel implants are solid, like a soft gummy bear, and if they are cut in half the gel holds its shape and does not leak out.

 Implant size and profile should always be considered on an individual basis for each patient.
 The decision should be based on the patient’s chest diameter, the width of the patient’s breasts, skin elasticity, ribcage asymmetry and her goal size, among other factors.
 For each patient, there is a range of implants that will look natural.
 If too wide or too narrow an implant is used, or if too large or too small an implant is used, an unnatural result can occur.